 Phone 312-899-0040, ext.
 5400

-Students wishing to become a Registered Dietitian (RD) must continue their education by applying to and being accepted into a dietetic internship after graduating from our baccalaureate program and successfully completing the KSC Public Health/Nutrition Option Verification Statement Exam in their senior year.
-This Verification Statement Examination is free of charge, is offered frequently throughout the year, may be retaken as needed, and students may return at any time to take after graduation to complete it
+Students wishing to become a Registered Dietitian Nutritionist (RDN) must continue their education by applying to and being accepted into a dietetic internship after graduating from our baccalaureate program and successfully completing the KSC Public Health/Nutrition Option Verification Statement Exam in their senior year.
+This Verification Statement Examination is free of charge, is offered frequently throughout the year, may be retaken as needed, and students may return at any time after graduation to complete it.

 Beginning January 1, 2024 the Commission on Dietetics Registration will also require an earned Master’s degree along with the dietetic internship to qualify to take the examination.